 February 2019 Complaint Filed with Anoka County

-THE STAKES IN THIS CASE ARE HIGH – AND VERY REAL.
+THE STAKES IN THIS CASE WERE HIGH – AND VERY REAL.

 Nearly three percent of Minnesota students identify as trans or gender nonconforming.
 Transgender students are two to three times more likely to experience daily verbal and physical harassment, and more than half attempt suicide.
 However, allowing trans youth to live as their true selves, by transitioning socially, substantially lowers their risk of depression and anxiety.

-Gender Justice is proud to support this courageous family in coming forward to protect the human and civil rights of transgender students across Minnesota.
+Gender Justice was proud to support this courageous family in coming forward to protect the human and civil rights of transgender students across Minnesota.

-What makes this case even more egregious is that the Anoka-Hennepin School District has faced legal scrutiny in the past for a similar failure to protect LGBTQ students from harassment.
+What made this case even more egregious is that the Anoka-Hennepin School District faced legal scrutiny in the past for a similar failure to protect LGBTQ students from harassment.
 That lawsuit alleged that the district allowed uncontrolled bullying and created unequal access to education.

 Nine students died by suicide in just two years, half of them gay or perceived to be gay.
 The district had to enter into a five-year consent decree with the Justice Department to deal with and document student harassment.
 It only expired in March of 2017.
 The district was still in the middle of that monitoring period when they discriminated against the young man in this case.